antonlogvinenko/wiwinwlh/tutorial.md

 Linux Packages
 -------------

-There are several upstream packages for Linux packages which are released by GHC development.
+There are several upstream packages for Linux which are released by GHC development.
 The key ones of note for Linux are:

 * [Debian Packages](https://downloads.haskell.org/~debian/)